Anushkachakraborty2005/tech-mentor-app/README.md

-# 📝 TechMentor 📝 : Your AI-Powered Tech Help Desk for Students
+#📝TechMentor📝:Your AI-Powered Tech Help Desk for Students

 ## 🌐 Overview